Columbia Side-Impact Collision Lawyer

 Side-impact collisions often cause serious, life-changing injuries.
 The force of the impact in a broadside crash is frequently enough to cause serious back, neck and head injuries.
 When one vehicle crashes into the side of another vehicle, the driver and/or passengers on that side of the vehicle sustain a “direct hit,” which can cause serious injuries.
 While many new cars are equipped with side air bags, the sides of most vehicles provide less structural protection in a crash.

-Along with the physical injuries suffered in a T-bone crash, victims may also have to live with the psychological trauma caused by the collision for the rest of their lives.
 If another driver was at fault in the collision, victims could be entitled to compensation for both the economic and non-economic damages that stem from the crash.
 Economic damages are things such as medical bills, the cost of repairs to the vehicle and lost earnings.
 Non-economic damages are what most people know as “pain and suffering” and are intended to compensate a victim for the emotional injuries suffered in a personal injury accident.

 Injured in a Broadside Wreck?
 Our Columbia Car Accident Lawyers Can Help